RaspberryPiFoundation/scratch-curriculum/en-GB/Term 1/05 Fish Chomp/FishChomp.md

 ###Test Your Project
 Does the prey move slower?
 Does this make the game better?
-If you can do that, __try making one of fish move quicker than the others.__
+If you can do that, __try making one of the prey move quicker than the others.__

 Does the prey still move in a sensible way?
 Do these changes make the game better?